andrew/ultimate-awesome/README.md

 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-self-publishing](https://github.com/awesomelistsio/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-sustainability](https://github.com/awesomelistsio/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
+- [awesome-threat-intelligence](https://github.com/awesomelistsio/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-ui-components](https://github.com/awesomelistsio/awesome-ui-components) - A curated list of awesome UI component libraries, frameworks, kits, and resources for building beautiful, reusable user interfaces.
-- [awesome-ux](https://github.com/awesomelistsio/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.
 - [awesome-web-accessibility](https://github.com/awesomelistsio/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
-- [awesome-web-design](https://github.com/awesomelistsio/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
 - [awesome-web-performance](https://github.com/awesomelistsio/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-myst](https://github.com/awesome-myst/awesome-myst) - 😎 A MyST 🌫️ (Markedly Structured Text) Awesome List.
 - [awesome-frontend-watch](https://github.com/Axolotat/awesome-frontend-watch) - In this list, we've curated an awesome collection of resources that can assist front-end developers in staying up-to-date with the latest trends and technologies.